goliatone/go-crud/README.md

 ### Schema Endpoint Output

-Each controller exposes a `/resource/schema` endpoint that now returns a self-contained OpenAPI 3.0 document for that entity.
+Each controller exposes a `/resource/schema` endpoint that returns a self-contained OpenAPI 3.0 document for that entity.
 The payload mirrors the format produced by `go-router`'s `MetadataAggregator`, including the controller's paths, tags, and component schema:

 ```json
 {